DealingLace/HDAnywhereMHUB-HA/README.md

 ### 1. Power Control

-The media player entities created by this integration allow you to turn the MHUB outputs on and off.
+The media player entities created by this integration allow you to turn the MHUB on and off.
 You can control power using Home Assistant's media player controls.

 ### 2. Input Source Selection